El Centro De La Raza programs.

 Pregnant women from Seattle can explore the BEBES Infant Mortality Prevention Program.
 It targets women and families.
 It will reduce the risks related to infant mortality through education, outreach, advocacy and general case management.
 The BEBES program emphasizes early prenatal care as well as maternal health behaviors.
 It also assists qualified low income families in accessing as well as staying in proper health care such as prenatal, pre and post conception care, and healthy families.

-The non-profit agency, El Centro de la Raza, seeks to promote continued self-sufficiency and empowerment through bilingual education and various skill building initiatives.
+The non-profit community action agency agency, El Centro de la Raza, seeks to promote continued self-sufficiency and empowerment through bilingual education and various skill building initiatives.

 The Employment Assistance Programs help the unemployed, working poor, low-income and Latino people in securing a full time, decent paying job.
 The goal is to put them into position to earn a livable wage by enhancing their work skills through teaching employment skills.
 This will include conduct, language/vocabulary, general employability and ideally put an end to the cycle of homelessness in Seattle.